 Three bedrooms: 1 x king-size double with en-suite shower room with shower, basin and WC, 2 x twin rooms.
 Bathroom with bath, shower over, basin and WC.
 Kitchen.
 Living/dining room with woodburning stove.

 Gas central heating with woodburning stove.
 Electric rangemaster cooker, gas hob, fridge, freezer, washing machine, TV.
 Fuel, power and starter pack for fire/stove inc. in rent.
 Bed linen and towels inc. in rent.
 Please bring your own beach towels if required.
 Off-road parking for 3 cars.
 Enclosed garden at rear with patio furniture; decking area off master bedroom with seating.
-One well behaved pet welcome.
 Sorry, no smoking.
 Two shops within 1 mile.
 Pub 5 mins walk.
 Note: There is a pond so please ensure children are supervised.